dotnet/docs/docs/core/setup/dependencies.md

 ### Windows 7 / 8.1 / Server 2008 R2

-Additional dependencies are required if you're installing the .NET SDK or runtime on the following Windows operating systems:
+Additional dependencies are required if you're installing the .NET SDK or runtime on the following Windows versions:

 - Windows 7 SP1
 - Windows 8.1